Duty to carry

 This also applies if they refuse a booking requested by someone who wishes to travel with you.
 An offence is also committed if the reason for refusal is because you would have been accompanied by an assistance dog.

-What if a taxi driver won't take my dog?
+If a taxi driver won't take your dog

 A driver who refuses to carry your dog, or makes a charge for doing so, is guilty of an offence and could be fined up to £1,000.